freshworks/crayons/CONTRIBUTING.md

 2. Fork the Crayons repository.
 3. Clone your forked Crayons repository. ```git clone https://github.com/freshworks/crayons```
 4. Change directory to the cloned repository and install all the dependencies using `npm ci`.
+5. Run `npm run build` to make sure all packages are in sync.
-5. Run `git config core.hooksPath .git/hooks/`.
+6. Run `git config core.hooksPath .git/hooks/`.
-6. To install/uninstall any new dependency for a package , use `npm install / uninstall <<dependency>> --workspace=<<packagename>>`.
+7. To install/uninstall any new dependency for a package , use `npm install / uninstall <<dependency>> --workspace=<<packagename>>`.
 You can find the name of the workspace under each package's package.json.
-7. `cd packages/crayons-core` and `npm run start` will start the dev server.
+8. `cd packages/crayons-core` and `npm run start` will start the dev server.
 You can make changes in `src/index.html` to see live changes in the browser.
-8. `npm run test` to run the test
+9. `npm run test` to run the test
-9. To build storybook / docs site, go to root folder and run npm run build. `Docs site -> www-dist, Storybook -> docs/storybook-dist`
+10. To build storybook / docs site, go to root folder and run npm run build. `Docs site -> www-dist, Storybook -> docs/storybook-dist`
-10. Always run `npm run build` from root folder before commiting changes so that readme files are in sync.
+11. Always run `npm run build` from root folder before commiting changes so that readme files are in sync.
-11. You can generate a component by running `npm run generate` in `packages/crayons-core` directory.
+12. You can generate a component by running `npm run generate` in `packages/crayons-core` directory.
-12. `scss` variables and mixins are present in `styles` folder.
+13. `scss` variables and mixins are present in `styles` folder.

 ##### Naming Components